ProhibitedTV/BitRiver-Live/docs/testing.md

   go test -count=1 -tags postgres ./internal/storage/...
 ```

-When `BITRIVER_TEST_POSTGRES_DSN` is unset, the test harness now spins up a
+When `BITRIVER_TEST_POSTGRES_DSN` is unset, the test harness spins up a
 disposable Postgres container (using the same defaults as
-`scripts/test-postgres.sh`) and skips cleanly when Docker is unavailable so
-`go test -tags postgres ./...` stays deterministic.
+`scripts/test-postgres.sh`).
+In CI, the suite must have either Docker available
+or `BITRIVER_TEST_POSTGRES_DSN` pointing at a prepared database; otherwise the
+postgres-tagged tests should fail rather than skip.
 For local development, run
 the helper script instead of managing the database by hand.
+It uses a provided
-It starts a
+`BITRIVER_TEST_POSTGRES_DSN` when set or starts a disposable Postgres
-disposable Postgres container, applies the tracked migrations, and executes the
+container, applies the tracked migrations, and executes the storage suite in
-storage suite in one step (Docker required).
-The script forces an offline
+one step.
+The script forces an offline module mode (`GOPROXY=off GOSUMDB=off
-module mode (`GOPROXY=off GOSUMDB=off GOFLAGS=-mod=readonly`) so vendored
+GOFLAGS=-mod=readonly`) so vendored replacements stay intact and
-replacements stay intact and `go.mod`/`go.sum` remain untouched:
+`go.mod`/`go.sum` remain untouched:

 ```bash
 ./scripts/test-postgres.sh